The Data Complexity of Ontology-Mediated Queries with Closed Predicates: Introduction

 Fortunately, this is not true in the fixed query case where we aim to classify all \emph{ontology-mediated queries with closed predicates (OMQCs)} which take the form $(\Tmc,\Sigma_\Asf,\Sigma_\Csf,q)$ where $\Tmc$, $\Sigma_\Asf$, and $q$ are as in classical OMQs and $\Sigma_\Csf \subseteq \Sigma_\Asf$ is a set of closed predicates.
 Interestingly, switching to fixed queries results in CSPs reentering the picture.
-While classifying the complexity of classical OMQs based on expressive DLs corresponds to classifying standard CSPs, we show that classifying OMQCs is tightly linked to the classification of \emph{surjective CSPs}.
+While classifying the complexity of classical OMQs based on expressive DLs corresponds to classifying standard CSPs, we show that classifying OMQCs is tightly linked to the classification of \emph{generalized surjective CSPs}.
 Surjective CSPs are defined exactly like standard CSPs except that homomorphisms into the template are required to be surjective.
 What might sound like a minor change actually makes complexity analyses dramatically more difficult.
 In fact, there are concrete surjective CSPs defined by a template with only six elements whose complexity is not understood~\cite{bodirsky2012complexity} while there are no such open cases for standard CSPs.
 The complexity of surjective CSPs is subject to significant research activities \cite{bodirsky2012complexity,chen2014algebraic} and it appears to be a widely open question whether a dichotomy between {\sc PTime} and {\sc NP} holds for the complexity of surjective CSPs.
-Our connection to surjective CSPs concerns OMQCs where the ontology is formulated in any DL between \dllitecore and \alchi or between \EL and \alchi, where only concept names (unary predicates) can be closed, and where the actual queries are Boolen UCQs in which all CQs are tree-shaped (BtUCQs).
-We find it remarkable that there is no difference between classifying OMQCs based on extremely simple DLs such as \dllitecore and rather expressive ones such as \alchi.
+A \emph{generalized} surjective CSP is defined by a finite set $\Gamma$ of templates rather than by a single template and the problem is to decide whether there is a surjective homomorphism from the input structure to some interpretation in~$\Gamma$.
+In the non-surjective case, every generalized CSP can be translated into an equivalent non-generalized CSP~\cite{DBLP:journals/ejc/FoniokNT08}.
+In the surjective case, such a translation is not known.
+In this part, we consider OMQCs where the ontology is formulated in any DL between \dllitecore and \alchi or between \EL and \alchi, where only concept names (unary predicates) can be closed, and where the actual queries are Boolean UCQs in which all CQs are tree-shaped (BtUCQs).
+Our result then is that there is a dichotomy between \PTime and \conp for such OMQs if and only if there is a dichotomy between \PTime and {\sc NP} for generalized surjective CSPs, a question that is wide open.
+We find it remarkable that, consequently, there is no difference between classifying OMQCs based on extremely simple DLs such as \dllitecore and rather expressive ones such as \alchi.
 For the case where also role names (binary predicates) can be closed, we show that for every \NP Turing machine $M$, there is an OMQC that is polynomially equivalent to the complement of $M$'s word problem and where the ontology can be formulated in \dllite or in \EL (and queries are BtUCQs).
 By Ladner's theorem, this precludes the existence of a dichotomy between \PTime and \conp (unless $\PTime=\NP$) and a full complexity classification does thus not appear feasible with today's knowledge in complexity theory.
 We also show that the meta problem is undecidable.